eGovStack/core-services/sms-notification/README.md

 If a `backup` topic has not been configured, then in an event of an error the same will be delivered to `kafka.topics.error.sms`

 ### Kafka Consumers
-`egov.core.notification.sms` : egov-notification-sms listens to this topic to get the data
+`egov.core.notification.sms` : sms-notification listens to this topic to get the data

 ### Kafka Producers